 Counter Top Installation Timeline

-Your custom counter top installation will follow a pretty predictable timeline, but a few key decisions and actions on your part are necessary to keep the process moving forward as scheduled.
+Your custom counter top installation will follow a pretty predictable timeline with most fabricators / installers, but a few key decisions and actions on your part are necessary to keep the process moving forward as scheduled.
 To ensure it all goes real smooth...

-1. Call to schedule an appointment to measure your kitchen, bathroom, outdoor kitchen, wet bar, etc.
+1. Call to schedule an appointment to measure your kitchen countertop, bathroom, outdoor kitchen, wet bar, etc.

 2. Estimate.
-You will receive a written estimate within two days.
+You will likely receive a written estimate within a few days.

 3. Choose Material.
 Pick out your countertop material and color.
 Visit natural stone warehouses, show rooms and Home Depot or Lowes store.

-6. Choose an edge style/profile for your marble or granite countertop installation.
+6. Choose countertop edges.
+Pick out the style or profile you like best your marble or granite countertop installation.

 7. Schedule an installation date.
 Typically, your counter top installation will occur one to three weeks after you finalize your choices and pay your deposit--so plan ahead.